-Sometimes blood products are treated with radiation to reduce the risk of the transfused white blood cells attacking the recipient (graft-versus-host disease—see Graft-versus-host disease).
+Sometimes blood products are treated with radiation to reduce the risk of the transfused white blood cells attacking the recipient (graft-versus-host disease Transfusions are given to increase the blood's ability to carry oxygen, restore the amount of blood in the body (blood volume), and correct clotting problems.
+Transfusions are usually safe,... read more ).

-Sometimes red blood cells are specially prepared (washed) so they can be given to people who have had severe reactions to plasma.
-Washed red blood cells are free of almost all traces of plasma, most white blood cells, and platelets.
-Special filters are routinely used to remove white blood cells to reduce many types of side effects, including fever, chills, cytomegalovirus (CMV) infection, and antibody formation against human leukocyte antigens (HLA).
+Special filters are routinely used to remove white blood cells to reduce many types of side effects, including fever, chills, cytomegalovirus (CMV) infection Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , and antibody formation against human leukocyte antigens (HLA).
 HLA antigens are chemical markers located on the surface of cells and are unique in each organism, enabling the body to distinguish self from nonself.

 Red blood cells can be refrigerated for up to 42 days.
 In special circumstances—for instance, to preserve a rare type of blood—red blood cells can be frozen for up to 10 years.

 Plasma is usually frozen immediately after it is separated from fresh blood (fresh frozen plasma).
 Plasma frozen within 24 hours of collection can be stored for up to 1 year.
 It is used for bleeding disorders in which the missing clotting factor is unknown or when the specific clotting factor is not available.
-Plasma also is used when bleeding is caused by insufficient production of all or many of the different clotting factors as a result of liver failure or severe infection.
+Plasma also is used when bleeding is caused by insufficient production of all or many of the different clotting factors as a result of disorders such as liver failure.

 Antibodies (immunoglobulins), the disease-fighting components of blood, are sometimes given to provide temporary immunity to people who have been exposed to an infectious disease or who have low antibody levels.
 Antibodies are produced from treated plasma donations from multiple donors.